Shahrullo/Multioutput_CNN_Age_Gender_Classification/README.md

 # Multioutput CNN Based Age Gender Classification

 The side project for multioutput Convolutional Neural Networks based Age and Gender prediction model.
 The model is conducted on [PyTorch](https://pytorch.org/) to classify both age ang gender.
 I made a model project with custom CNN that I introduced.
-The model is trained on [Adience unfiltered benchmark] (https://talhassner.github.io/home/projects/Adience/Adience-data.html).
+The model is trained on [Adience unfiltered benchmark](https://talhassner.github.io/home/projects/Adience/Adience-data.html).

 ## Prerequisites